ptarroso/ptarroso.github.io/_posts/2020-05-27-GameofLife.md

 {:start="3"}
 3. I have removed the infinite plane but gave them a world.
 So, at the edges of the world, where land and water meet, the cells can now live forever where	they contemplate the infinity on an ocean.
-4. Cells only live with certain environmental conditions, so they die if those conditions are not met.
+4. Cells only live with certain environmental conditions, thus they die if those conditions are not met.

 The package *gameR* includes all the functionality to run the Game of Life with the previous rules.
 I'm using the library [*keypress*](https://cran.r-project.org/web/packages/keypress/index.html) to detect user key input.
 It simplifies a lot the process but it has a drawback: you have to run the game on a terminal (or command line) instead of R Studio or other IDE.
 See the package readme for more instructions.